darianaguila10/movieshop-flutter/README.md

 # movieshop

-A new Flutter project.about movie app
+A new Flutter project, about movie app